Lee Worgan: Maidstone United

 On 15 May 2013, Worgan joined Isthmian League Premier Division side Maidstone United.
 The stopper cited the size of the club and its infrastructure as his reasons for the move.
-He swept up the club's player of the season awards in his debut season, receiving the accolade from supporters, teammates, and the manager.
+He swept up the club's Player of the Season awards in his debut season, receiving the accolade from supporters, teammates, and the manager.

-He was a pivotal part of the side that won promotion to the National League South in 2014-15 and made his 100th consecutive league appearance for the club on 5 September 2015 in the 0 - 0 draw away at Gosport Borough.
+He was a pivotal part of the side that won promotion to the National League South in 2014-15 and made his 100th consecutive league appearance for the club on 5 September 2015 in the 0 – 0 draw away at Gosport Borough.
 Following the departure of Steve Watt, Worgan was made club captain at the Gallagher Stadium.

 Worgan was once again a vital cog in the Stones machine that won an unlikely promotion to the National League at the climax of the 2015–16 season, with the goalkeeper going down in club folklore for his promotion-winning penalty save from Danny Kedwell in the playoff final against Ebbsfleet United.
 The promotion meant the club had gone up three times in 4 years, and it was Worgan's second consecutive promotion with the club.

-During the 2016–17 season, Worgan's first ever in the top tier of non league football, he made his 150th consecutive league appearance for the Maidstone against Gateshead in October 2016.
+During the 2016–17 season, Worgan's first ever in the top tier of non-league football, he made his 150th consecutive league appearance for the Maidstone against Gateshead in October 2016.

 Dover Athletic

 On 29 October 2018, Worgan joined Kent rivals Dover Athletic on a 2 1/2-year deal that would also see him take up a coaching role.
 He made his debut for the club in a 2–2 home draw with Havant and Waterlooville in the FA Trophy first round.

-On 12 August 2020, Worgan has his contract terminated by mutual consent in order to focus on a full-time career in teaching.
+On 12 August 2020, Worgan had his contract terminated by mutual consent in order to focus on a full-time career in teaching.